What are Ireland’s Six Nations fixtures?

 Ireland head into this year’s Six Nations with a target on their back as tournament favourites, the world’s No 1-ranked side and a real chance of clinching a grand slam.

-Andy Farrell has turned Ireland into a green machine in recent times and they start the championship full of confidence after a stellar 2022 that included an historic first-ever series victory in New Zealand over the summer and a clean sweep in the autumn, including victories against South Africa and Australia.
+They completed the first step on that journey by brushing Wales aside 34-10 in Cardiff in Round 1 as Andy Farrell’s men continued a stellar 2022 that included an historic first-ever series victory in New Zealand over the summer and a clean sweep in the autumn, including victories against South Africa and Australia.

 In fact, their only real blemish last year was a hard-fought 30-24 defeat in Paris that helped France secure a memorable grand slam and the Round 2 encounter between those sides in Dublin on February 11 could go a long way to deciding this year’s champions, where victory for the hosts would see them take a giant step towards following in Les Bleus’ footsteps.